Binary pulsar: History

 Prior to the first observation of gravitational waves in 2015 and the operation of Advanced LIGO, binary pulsars were the only tools scientists had to detect evidence of gravitational waves; Einstein's theory of general relativity predicts that two neutron stars would emit gravitational waves as they orbit a common center of mass, which would carry away orbital energy and cause the two stars to draw closer together and shorten their orbital period.
-A 10-parameter model incorporating information about the pulsar timing, the Keplerian orbits and three post-Keplerian corrections (the rate of periastron advance, a factor for gravitational redshift and time dilation, and a rate of change of the orbital period from gravitational radiation emission) is sufficient to completely model the binary pulsar timing.
+A 10-parameter model incorporating information about the pulsar timing, the Keplerian orbits and three post-Keplerian corrections (the rate of periastron advance, a factor for gravitational redshift and time dilation, and a rate of change of the orbital period from gravitational radiation emission) is sufficient to completely model the binary pulsar timing..
+This test of GR is illustrated in 2026 study of the binary pulsar PSR J1856–0039..
+From this article:

+The mass–mass diagram for the PSR J1856–0039 DNS system.
+The gray region is not allowed by the mass function (for sin(i) <= 1).
+The constraints on possible NS masses by the 1σ uncertainties of three post-Keplerian parameters ωdot, Pdot, and γ, which are plotted under the assumption that general relativity is correct.
+The uncertainty in the ωdot region is thinner than the line in the figure.
+The constrained regions intersect in a small section (see the enlarged view in the upper right corner), confirming that GR is sufficient.

 The measurements made of the orbital decay of the PSR B1913+16 system were a near perfect match to Einstein's equations.
 Relativity predicts that over time a binary system's orbital energy will be converted to gravitational radiation.
 Data collected by Taylor and Joel M. Weisberg and their colleagues of the orbital period of PSR B1913+16 supported this relativistic prediction; they reported in 1982 and subsequently that there was a difference in the observed minimum separation of the two pulsars compared to that expected if the orbital separation had remained constant.
 In the decade following its discovery, the system's orbital period had decreased by about 76 millionths of a second per year, indicating that the pulsar was approaching its maximum separation more than a second earlier than it would have if the orbit had remained the same.
 Subsequent observations continue to show this decrease.